veysiadn/IgHEtherCATImplementation/README.md

 -> You need to change the values for MASTER0_DEVICE and DEVICE_MODULES, MASTER0_DEVICE value must be the MAC address of the Ethernet card you've selected, and DEVICE_MODULES value must be the driver you'd like to use for that device, in this case it will be generic.

 -> For a development system, "generic" is fine.
 For better real-time performance, native drivers must be used.
-However not all NIC drivers are supported by IgH..
+However not all NIC drivers are supported by IgH.

 -> If you want to use native drivers provided by IgH, check your network card interface driver by ;